Bogotá prison riot

-On 21 March 2020, at least 23 prisoners were killed and 83 injured during a riot which erupted in La Modelo prison in Bogotá, Colombia, amid fears over spreading of SARS-CoV-2 through prison walls during the COVID-19 pandemic.
-Prisoners across the country were protesting against overcrowding as well as poor health services ever since the outbreak of COVID-19.
+On 21 March 2020, at least 23 prisoners were killed and 83 injured during a riot which erupted in La Modelo prison in Bogotá, Colombia, amid fears over the spread of SARS-CoV-2 on its premises during the COVID-19 pandemic.
+Prisoners across the country had been protesting against overcrowding as well as poor health services since the outbreak of COVID-19.